memgraph/docs/docs/import-data/files/cypherl.md

 MATCH (u:Person), (v:Restaurant) WHERE u.id = "102" AND v.id = "202" CREATE (u)-[:ATE_AT {liked: false}]->(v);
 MATCH (u:Person), (v:Restaurant) WHERE u.id = "102" AND v.id = "203" CREATE (u)-[:ATE_AT {liked: false}]->(v);
 MATCH (u:Person), (v:Restaurant) WHERE u.id = "102" AND v.id = "200" CREATE (u)-[:ATE_AT {liked: true}]->(v);
-MATCH (u:Person), (v:Restraunt) WHERE u.id = "103" AND v.id = "201" CREATE (u)-[:ATE_AT {liked: true}]->(v);
+MATCH (u:Person), (v:Restaurant) WHERE u.id = "103" AND v.id = "201" CREATE (u)-[:ATE_AT {liked: true}]->(v);
 MATCH (u:Person), (v:Restaurant) WHERE u.id = "104" AND v.id = "201" CREATE (u)-[:ATE_AT {liked: false}]->(v);
 MATCH (u:Person), (v:Restaurant) WHERE u.id = "101" AND v.id = "200" CREATE (u)-[:ATE_AT {liked: true}]->(v);
 ```

-The first five queries create nodes for people, the following four queries
+The first five queries create nodes for people, and the following four queries
 create nodes for restaurants.
-The last CREATE queries are used to define
+The rest of the queries are used to define
 relationships between nodes.
-As said before, you can define all of the different
+As said before, you can define different types of
-types of nodes and relationships in one file.
+nodes and relationships in one file.

-After you have prepared your queries, you can
-import them with the command below or drag and drop them using the
-**Dataset** tab in **Memgraph Lab**.

 <Tabs
   groupId="platform"